 Follow these steps to apply to FCDP:

-Applicants to the Farmworker Career Development Program must apply in person and meet with a Program Specialist to determine eligibility.
+Applicants to the Farmworker Career Development Program must apply in person and meet with a Case Manager to determine eligibility.
 Call 772-462-7916 to schedule an appointment.
 Walk-ins will be accommodated between scheduled appointments.